A BRIEF HISTORY OF INVENTIONS

 The Greeks were superb engineers.
 The most famous Greek inventor was Archimedes (c.287-212 BC).
 The Archimedes screw, a device for raising water is named after him (although it many have been used before his time).
 According to legend the king of Syracuse in Sicily wanted to know if his crown was made of pure gold or not!
 One day Archimedes sat in his bath and the water level rose.
 He is supposed to have jumped out of his bath and ran naked through the streets shouting 'Eureka!'
 (I have it!).
 Archimedes immersed the crown in water and noted the level the water rose to.
 Then he placed some pure gold weighing the same as the crown in the water.
 The water did not rise to the same height proving it was not pure gold.

 Meanwhile about 400 BC the pulley was invented.

-In the first century AD Hero of Alexandria invented mechanical toys.
+In the first century AD a man named Hero of Alexandria invented mechanical toys.
 He used steam to make a metal ball spin round.

 The Ancient Greeks are believed to have invented the watermill.
 (It was invented separately in China).
 The Greeks also invented the torsion catapult about 340 BC.

 Greek engineering reached a peak in the first century AD when they built the Antikythera Mechanism.
 This remarkable device was discovered in 1900.
 It seems to be a calculating device to predict the movements of the Sun, Moon and planets.

 The Romans are famous for their roads and aqueducts.
 However the Romans were innovators rather than inventors.
 The Greeks were the true engineering geniuses of the Ancient World.

 The Ancient Chinese were also very inventive.
 About 300 BC the Chinese invented the horse collar.
 Previously horses were attached to vehicles by straps around their necks.
 The horse could not pull a heavy load because the strap would constrict its neck!
 The horse collar allowed horses to pull much heavier loads.